pkunz96/Scraping-Demo/README.md

 In order to start querying, the client has to get an instance of IQueryBuilder<T> where T is a subtype of IQueryable.
 A datasource is supposed to return only objects of a type T which meet the criteria expressed in terms of predicates and constraints on attribues.

-A predicate is made either made up of a collection of constraints and or collection of nested predicates linked by a single logical connective.
+A predicate is either made up of a collection of constraints and or collection of nested predicates linked by a single logical connective.
 An object of type T is to be returned if and only if the overall predicate specified for the query as a whole evaluates to true.

 Formally, predicates implement the interface IPredicate<T> whereas attribute implement IAttribute<T>.
 Please note that the implementation of IAttribute<T> depends on the type T, as this implementation is reponsible for checking whether a given constraint is met by a given instance of T.